larsensong/alx-system_engineering-devops/README.md

 # :shell: Learning Bash :shell:

-In this project I will be learning various techniques to use bash for scripting.
+In this project, I will be learning several scripting techniques using bash.
-I hope to use bash to make my coding, development, and deployment in  much more seemless and working environment .
-I use python for scripting right now, but bash is very powerful for common SRE tasks so I feel I must learn it to be proficient as a software engineer.
-This repository is entirely script based.
+I'm hoping to use bash to make my coding, development, and deployment lot more seamless and productive.
+I'm currently using Python for scripting, but bash is incredibly strong for common SRE jobs, therefore I believe I need to learn it to be a competent software engineer.
+This repository is completely script-driven.
-Software Engineering is entirely build on script basis.
+Software engineering is totally script-based.

 ## :running: Getting Started.